StsteveO/sports-store-ETL/README.md

 ## Summary
 A mock store selling sports equipment requires data-driven help in figuring out where to open their new branch.

+The store wants to open the new brach in the city, and state where most of their customers live.

 I've downloaded four datasets in excel forms respresenting data from the stores customers, employees, products, and orders made.

 > [!IMPORTANT]